DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world5.md

 Holding Code Holder in his hand, he carried on.

 They ignored forks.

-_How nostalgic...
-Wait, that's a bit wrong way to put it._
+For a moment he remembered how he found himself lost here.

-_At first I had no idea what to do, making me feel lost._
+Wondering how far this place went he thrust himself foolishly into exploring it.

 He wondered if it was already one hour, or maybe two.

-Then around the time when lively exchange between Rinne and Reiren diminished.
+Around the time when lively exchange between Rinne and Reiren diminished.

 [There]